emacsmirror/brf/README.md

 The new implementation requires Gnu Emacs 24.4 and there may be some obscure commands that don't treat the Line Marked region correctly (although none found so far).
 The classic method has the advantage of working in all versions of Emacs and all commands that work with the region behave correctly, as the Line Marked region is the real region.

-The new implementation is the default on Gnu Emacs >= 24.4, but the classic method can be re-enabled via [Customize](#customisation).
+The new implementation is the default, but the classic method can be re-enabled via [Customize](#customisation).

 # Brf-mode